 Skip Navigation

 "Thank you for considering applying to our Adult Neurology residency program.
-While we are a new program, Carolinas Medical Center has a 50+ year reputation in training exceptional physicians.
+While our program is new, Carolinas Medical Center has a legacy of over 50+ years in training exceptional physicians.
 We are fortunate to be a part of this amazing, well-established academic community.
 Our program is designed around one goal- to provide the highest level of education to produce exceptional neurologists.
-My promise as program director is to provide you with the support and resources necessary to help advance your desired career and help you mature into a confident clinical neurologist capable of managing even the most complex neurological disorders."
+Our promise as program directors is to provide you with the support and resources necessary to advance your desired career and help you mature into a confident clinical neurologist capable of managing even the most complex neurological disorders."

 Meet the Faculty